 The other problem I had with the software was its UI.
 The user interface is a bit outdated.
 And while it does the job, it’s no looker.
 I really wish folks at iMyFone incorporate more of the flat look that’s consistent with the iOS and macOS world alike.

 Mac Version Coming Soon

 TunesMate is currently available for Windows only.
 However, iMyFone says they are working on a Mac version as well, and it should hit the market soon.
 I guess the software will be truly complete when that happens.

 For now, it’s a good alternative to iTunes, but hardly the best.
-It’s also not the most comprehensive one, but for most users, it will get their work done just fine.
+Though iMyFone review is mostly positive, it is not the most comprehensive alternative right now.
+For most users though, it will get their work done just fine.
 There are a couple of things that need to be changed, but other than that, there is really not much to complain about.

 Final Rating: 3.5 ✭